microsoft/hi-ml/docs/source/software_design_overview.md

 During the initiation phase, the following steps are carried out:

 - Collection of a set of requirements.
-- Creating a suggested design for the change
+- Creating a suggested design for the change.
 - Review of the design with member of the core team.

 The deliverables of this phase are a detailed design of the proposed change in a GitHub Issue or a separate document.